Search: 7354 results

 And it came out, screaming and convulsing [him] greatly, and he became as if [he were] dead, so that most [of them] said, "He has died!"

-And they came to Capernaum: and when he was in the house he asked them, What were ye reasoning on the way?
+And they came to Capernaum: and when he was in the house, he put the question to them, What were you talking about on the way?

-and they were silent, for with one another they did reason in the way who is greater;
+But they were silent, because they had argued with one another on the way [about] who [was] greatest.

 And if thy hand cause thee to offend, cut it off: it were better for thee to enter into life maimed, than having both hands to go into hell, into the fire that never will be quenched: